November 15, 2011 12:50am

 The Hacker moved over to help him find the right menu but Navy stopped him, “Son, I’ve worked in Navy Telecommunications most of my life.
 I think I can find a menu on phone.”

 The Hacker backed off, his hands again raised at waist level meaning no offense.
 It only took a Navy second to find the right menu.
 “You’re the one that seems to know how to get us out of here.
 What’s the plan?”

 “Go up those stairs,” he pointed to a flight of stairs that had the words ‘City Hall’ over them in grimy sapphire letters, “until you have at least four bars.
 Then launch the hotspot and wait for me to text you that the job’s done.”

 Navy nodded.
 “How long do I need to be up there?”

-“Uhh,” he thought quickly, “Shouldn’t take more than,” he tried to sound reassuring, “three minutes?”
+“Uhh,” thinking quickly and running the rough math in his head, “Shouldn’t take more than...three minutes?”
 He paused, “If we are lucky.”

 Navy was hesitant.
 “And if we aren’t?”